jadecobra/python_tdd_exercises/source/how_to/telephone/telephone_w_separation.rst

   the terminal_ goes back to the command line.

-* I go back to the terminal_ where the tests are running
+* I go back to the terminal_ where the tests are running.

 * I use :kbd:`ctrl/command+s` (Windows_ & Linux_/MacOS_) in ``test_telephone.py`` to run the test again, and the terminal_ shows :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: python

-    AttributeError: module 'src' has no attribute 'telephone'
+    AttributeError: module 'src'
+                    has no attribute 'telephone'

   because there is nothing named ``telephone`` in the ``src`` folder_.

 * I add :ref:`AttributeError<what causes AttributeError?>` to the list of :ref:`Exceptions<errors>` seen

   .. code-block:: python
-    :lineno-start: 73
+    :lineno-start: 72
     :emphasize-lines: 6
     :emphasize-text: AttributeError